 - Official post-secondary transcripts (with translations if required): Learn how to submit transcripts to FIU.

-- GRE scores: Required for doctoral students only.
-Master's applicants who believe their applications would be strengthened by high GRE scores may also submit them.
+- GRE scores: We no longer require GRE scores for admission.
+Applicants who believe their applications would be strengthened by high GRE scores may submit them.

 - Please note that while there is no GRE threshold for admission, students with exceptional GRE scores may be considered for a Presidential Fellowship, which requires, among other qualifications, that one of the two section scores, verbal and quantitative, meets or exceeds the 80th percentile, and the other score meets or exceeds the 60th percentile.
 More info on percentiles and conversions.